 After all, you also just committed more to marketing to fix your problems, and now you need to spend more money to handle that floodgate being opened.

 This is all figure-out-able, but you need to be ready for it ahead of time.

-Before hiring an agency and agreeing to a budget, it’s important to understand your current visitors -> customers conversion rate (and cost of acquisition as talked about above).
+Before hiring an agency and agreeing to a budget, it’s important to understand your current audience and customers’ conversion rate (and cost of acquisition as talked about above).